 Sandy Row is a street in south Belfast, Northern Ireland, which lends its name to the surrounding residential community.
 By 2001, the area’s population was estimated at 2,153.

-The Department for Social Development designated the Sandy Row Neighbourhood Renewal Area (NRA) in 2004, as it is surrounded by the Westlink, Donegall Road and Great Victoria Street.
+The Department for Social Development designated the Sandy Row Neighbourhood Renewal Area (NRA) in 2004, as the Westlink, Donegall Road and Great Victoria Street surround it.

 History of Sandy Row

-Sandy Row, which was formerly known as Carr’s Row, is one of the oldest residential areas of Belfast.
+Sandy Row, formerly known as Carr’s Row, is one of the oldest residential areas of Belfast.
 The name Sandy Row was derived from the sandbank which abutted the road that followed the high-water mark that springs from the tidal waters of the Lagan River estuary.
-For thousands of years, the road along the sandbank was the principal thoroughfare leading south from Carrickfergus.
+The road along the sandbank was the principal thoroughfare leading south from Carrickfergus for thousands of years.

 In the 19th century, the street became a busy shopping district, and by the beginning of the 20th century, it continued to draw shoppers from all over Belfast until the outbreak of the Troubles in the late 1960s.
-Six of the houses which were situated at Rowland Street have been rebuilt and merged into the Ulster Folk and Transport Museum.
+Six houses at Rowland Street have been rebuilt and merged into the Ulster Folk and Transport Museum.

 In 1690, King William III of England and his troops travelled along Sandy Row on their way south to fight at the Battle of the Boyne against the deposed King James II of England.